SEB-Core/mongoose-recipes/README.md

 This creates a separate route and controller file for **User**, **Recipe**, and all of your **Auth** concerns.

-- The *route files* will have assigned URL endpoints and their associated controller functions.
+- The *route files* will have assigned URL endpoints and references to their associated controller functions.

 - The *controller files* will have all of the functions and their logic.
 This is where the actual querying of the database will occur.